This-Way-Up-org/this-way-up.org/README.md

 title: Home
 ---

-# Welcome to Our Wiki
+# Welcome to gitWiki

-A modern, static documentation site with fast search and easy navigation.
+A static website alternative to Mediawiki with fast search and easy navigation.

 ## Quick Links